SeanHwangG/test/data-structure/graph.md

   * Circuit: Vertices may repeat.
 Edges cannot repeat (Closed)
   * Path: Vertices cannot repeat.
 Edges cannot repeat (Open)
   * Cycle: Vertices cannot repeat.
 Edges cannot repeat (Closed)
-  * Hamiltonian: Visits every vertex in the graph
-  * Eulerian: Visits every edge in the graph

 * Independent Set: Given graph G and a number k, does G contain a set of at least k independent vertices?
 * Vertex Cover: Given a graph G and a number k, does G contain a vertex cover of size at most k